zeruhur/thalassa/01_thalassa.md

 ### Pêgasos
 4 STA, 14 TEK, hoof (d6)
-- Immortal, winged horse
+- Immortal, winged horse.
-- Makes the rider fast and uncatchable
+- Makes the rider fast and uncatchable.
 - Impossible to engage in melee if in air.

 ### Python
 10 STA, 18 TEK, 8 THU, poisonous bites (d8)
-- Monstrous dragon-serpent set by Gaia to guard the sacred oracle of Delphi
+- Monstrous dragon-serpent set by Gaia to guard the sacred oracle of Delphi.
-- Immune to melee attacks
+- Immune to melee attacks.
 - Poison will cause excruciating pain, as live fire through the veins.

 ### Satyros